philipturner/ue5-nanite-macos/README.md

 In the Unreal Project Browser, go to <b>GAMES > First Person > Project Defaults > C++</b>.
 Do not choose <b>BLUEPRINT</b>.
 Blueprint projects launch seamlessly with a custom UE5 build, but C++ projects require the troubleshooting detailed in this section.
 Set <b>Project Name</b> to `UnrealProject1` and click <b>Create</b>.

 The Unreal Editor automatically quits, then opens an Xcode project titled `UnrealProject1`.
 Relaunch the Unreal Editor app go to <b>RECENT PROJECTS > UnrealProject1 > Open</b>.
 A popup says certain modules are missing; click <b>Yes</b> to rebuild them.
 A few seconds later, another popup says the modules cannot compile.
 Dismiss it and click on the Xcode window for UnrealProject1.

+Click <b>Menu Bar > Product > Build</b>.
+The command fails just like when building UE5 from source.
+Scroll up to the section of this document that describes the workaround.
+Go through <b>Games > ProjectName > Build Settings</b> in the Xcode project navigator, instead of <b>Engine > UE5 > Build Settings</b>.
+The latter path does not affect this project and might cause Xcode to recompile UE5 from scratch.

 </details>
 <details>
 <summary>'Hello World' modifications to Unreal Editor</summary>